When it comes to going green, eco friendly period products should be at the top of the list of things to replace. Stat.

-While this may sound a little obscene, it’s actually one of the most eco-friendly options available.
+While this may sound a little obscene, it’s actually one of the most eco friendly period products available – and my personal favorite.
 A menstrual cup is a little cup that you squeeze slightly before inserting into your vagina, like a tampon.

 It then fills up, after which you take it out and empty the contents down the toilet or sink.
 You then need to rinse the cup with water before reinserting, and voila!